uwuhazelnut/MCServerNap/README.md

 * **On-demand startup**: server only runs when a player actually joins.
 * **Idle shutdown**: automatically stops server when no players remain for a set duration.
-* **Cross-platform**: spawns a new terminal window on Windows, runs directly on Linux systems (app not tested on Linux yet).
+* **Cross-platform**: spawns a new terminal window on Windows, runs directly on Linux systems.
 * **Extensible**: configure RCON settings, startup command and ports.

 ## Installation